 Thanks to Guernsey’s low crime rate, insurance costs are pretty low.
 The island has several insurance specialists who can help with home and contents insurance.

 Because of the Island’s small size, there are some controls on who can come to live and work in Guernsey.
-These controls are in addition to the immigration controls of the Guernsey Border Agency (which relate only to non-EU passport holders).
+These controls are in addition to the immigration controls of the Guernsey Border Agency (which relate only to those who are not British citizens or Irish passport holders).
 The controls work by splitting the Island’s housing stock into two categories: Open Market and Local Market

 There are no limits on the length of time that families in an Open Market property can live in Guernsey.
 But there are controls on who can live in the Island’s Local Market housing.
 In general, newcomers to the island will take up residence in Guernsey’s Open Market, but if employment is the primary reason for coming to live in Guernsey, then an Employment Permit may be awarded, entitling that person to live in Local Market property.